pyccel/pyccel/developer_docs/syntactic_stage.md

 -   _severity_ : The severity level must be one of the following:
     -   _warning_ : An error will be printed but Pyccel will continue executing
     -   _error_ : An error will be printed but Pyccel will continue executing the syntactic stage
     -   _fatal_ : An error will be printed and Pyccel will stop executing.
-This level should rarely be needed in the syntactic stage as a failure in one function should not affect the execution of another.
+This level should rarely be needed in the syntactic stage as a failure in one visitation function (`_visit_X`) should not affect the execution of another.
 It is preferable to show the users all errors at once

 ## Headers